Evisceration Plague

 Evisceration Plague is the eleventh studio album by American death metal band Cannibal Corpse.
 Released on February 3, 2009 by Metal Blade Records, the album was produced at Mana Recording Studios by Hate Eternal guitarist Erik Rutan.

 The album entered the US Billboard 200 at number 66, selling 9,600 copies its first week.

-Background
+Background and recording

-Bassist Alex Webster said about the record:
+Bassist Alex Webster said about the record: In Cannibal Corpse, our goal has always been to try and make each new album we record our heaviest.
+That goal was a bit more challenging this time since we were extremely satisfied with our last album Kill, but we knew that by working with producer Erik Rutan at Mana Recording Studios again, we would be able to start at that same level of heaviness and take it even further...
+Evisceration Plague has the best guitar sound we've ever recorded, and the entire band has never played with more precision and power.
 In another interview with Terrorizer magazine, drummer Paul Mazurkiewicz stated his thoughts on the album saying: "I think working with Erik again has definitely brought things up a little for us.
 I mean all the band were involved in the writing process of this album along with Rutan and so I think this one's a tad more individual than Kill."

+It was the first album in which Mazurkiewicz used a click track to record.